blue-sky-r/sunrise-sunset/README.md

     multiple parts can be requested to return, e.g:  -- lat long sunset offset 'dec hms systime sleep'

+The basic usage scenario is either:
+* to schedule the job to run at time calculated by sunrise-sunset.awk
+* to let the sunrise-sunset.awk sleep and execute the job after the sunrise-sunset.awk call

 #### cron-sunset.sh

 Intended to be called directly from cron.
 It is just simple wrapper for sunrise-sunset.awk providing parameters and logging.